Nacimiento-Fergusson Road: History

 During the late 19th century, settlers on the coast of the northern Santa Lucia Mountains had a difficult time transporting cattle to the Central Valley over poor mountain trails.
 The only trail across the mountains was the route currently followed by the Nacimiento-Fergusson Road.
 The trail was enlarged into a road beginning in 1931, and completed in 1937.
 The road was constructed by crews composed of men from the Civilian Conservation Corp, U.S. Forest Service, and state and county relief agencies.

+During winter storms following the 2020 Dolan Fire, entire sections of the road were washed away.
+In January 2022, U.S. Representative Jimmy Panetta announced that he had obtained $12.6 million in Federal Highway Administration funds to repair the road and rebuild the USFS Nacimiento Ranger Station destroyed in the blaze.
+This includes replacing the fire station, barracks, engine garage and pumphouse, along with some site utilities, such as a water well, solar connections and access roads.
+In August 2024, KSBW television reported that the road had opened to local residents.
+In November 2024 the road was re-opened to normal through traffic.